 Beads in the shape of an eye, or with decoration in the shape of an eye, have been in use since Ancient Egypt.
 They are still available on every market from Istanbul to Marrakech.
 Their decoration of blue eyes with darker pupils has remained virtually unchanged over the centuries.
 For more information on the protective aspects of eye beads, see Eyes and Hands.
 Rings with decorated gemstones, also known as intaglios, are still in use in Central Asia.
 The decoration on traditional silver rings sometimes consists of watered-down classical themes.
 Also depictions of the warrior god Mars and the goddess Athena can still be found in Central Asian rings, along with later decorations.

 A bronze Roman ring with blue glass intaglio next to two of its later versions in gold and silver from Central Asia

 Palmyrene bust showing a lady in all her finery.
 Many items are also found in traditional jewelry

-Learn more about the relation between Migration Period jewelry and traditional jewelry of the Maghreb.
+Migration Period jewelry is related to the traditional jewelry of the Maghreb.